developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 **Notes**

-* Requires a preload of the KeyCapture module; disabled by default.
+* Requires a pre-load of the KeyCapture module; disabled by default.
 * Applies to Android and WM/CE devices.
 * Application-key mapping is device-specific; behavior may vary from one device to another.
 * This setting is not specific to an application.
 When enabled, settings are applied globally to the device.